Kal Parekh: Career

+Parekh next appeared in the film Kehtaa Hai Dil Baar Baar. and Siddharth Anand's NYC based feature film Ta Ra Rum Pum as the character Nilesh.

 In 2010, Parekh had a lead role in the independent film Karma Road, as the character Ronick.
 Directed by Mihir Pathak, the film won the Silver Award for Best Feature Film at the 2010 Philadelphia Film Festival and the Gold Level Award for a feature film at the 2010 California Film Awards.

 In early 2011, he was cast as Sanjeev in the ABC prime-time period drama Pan Am.
 He and the show were quite popular, especially in Europe, and won a Rose d'Or in 2012.

 In 2013, he co-starred as Aaron on the FOX drama, The Following.

-He recently completed filming a lead role in The Spectacular Jihad of Taz Raheem.